-Stock options.
+Stock compensation.
 To emphasize achievement of long-term stockholder value, AutoZone's executives receive a significant portion of their targeted total compensation in the form of stock options.
 Although stock options have potential worth at the time they are granted, they only confer actual value if AutoZone's stock price appreciates between the grant date and the exercise date.
 For this reason, we believe stock options are a highly effective long-term compensation vehicle to reward executives for creating stockholder value.
-We do not maintain any other long-term incentive plans for our executives.
 We want our executives to realize total compensation levels well above the market norm, because when they do, such success is the result of achievement of Company financial and operating objectives that leads to growth in the per-share value of AutoZone common stock.